c16s8/godot-game-settings-docs/src/32/custom_settings.md

 # Creating a Regular Setting

-A "regular" setting here refers to a setting that will not be used as a template.
-Something that only needs once instance.
+A "regular" setting refers to a setting that will not be used as a template.
+Something that only needs one instance.
 To create a new regular setting, first, create an empty resource (simply choose the root **Resource** option in the new resource window).

 Now, create a new GDScript somewhere suitable in your project (preferably in your settings directory).
 This script is where you put the logic of your setting.
 There are a few things you should take into consideration.
 The script must: